eser/immunity/packages/08_consultant/README.md

 ## What is the Consultant?

-Consultant is a JavaScript library which allows us getting parameters (or options) from various sources such as command line, string or interactive menu.
+Consultant is a JavaScript library which allows you gathering options from various sources such as command line, optstring or interactive menu.

 Provides: